risabhmishra/parking_management_system/README.md

-Few Assumptions made while designing the Parking Management System are :-
+Following assumptions have been made while designing the Parking Management System :-

 1. There will be maximum 1000 number of parking slots in a parking lot.
 2. There will be only 1 entrance and 1 exit in a parking lot.